mbr/flask-appconfig/README.rst

 install any debug code in production.
 You can suppress this behavior with the ``-E``/``--no-flask-debug`` flag.

+Note that these features are only enabled if you install either of these extensions manually; they are not dependencies of Flask-Appconfig.

 .. _Flask-Debug: https://github.com/mbr/flask-debug
 .. _Flask-DebugToolbar: https://flask-debugtoolbar.readthedocs.org/